top of page

 • Use action-oriented language: Turn bland headings into hooks (e.g., “Local SEO Tips” becomes “Actionable Local SEO Tips for Small Businesses”).

-• Keep headings concise and descriptive: Headings should tell readers exactly what to expect in the section that follows.
+• Keep headings concise and descriptive: Headings should indicate to readers what to expect in the section that follows.

 • Make headings hierarchical, not decorative: Don’t use a higher-level tag just because it “looks good.”